Theory of versatile fidelity estimation with confidence: Minimax method

 To estimate the fidelity with a target stabilizer state efficiently, we implement the minimax optimal strategy \cite{pallister2018optimal, klieschcharacterization} while restricting to Pauli measurements.
 The measurement strategy is simple: uniformly sample an element from the stabilizer subgroup (excluding the identity), and record the eigenvalue of the outcome (whether $+1$ or $-1$) of the stabilizer measurement.
 This strategy is very similar to DFE, with the exception that we exclude the identity.
 This measurement scheme can be implemented by an effective POVM with elements $\{\Theta,\Delta_\Theta\}$ given by

 where $\Delta_\rho = \id - \rho$.
 See the proof of Theorem \ref{thm:minimax_method_pauli_scheme_sample_complexity} for details on how this is obtained (also see Ref.~\cite{pallister2018optimal, klieschcharacterization}).
 We can see that the effective POVM is a combination of the target state $\rho$ and $\Delta_\rho$ (which is orthogonal to $\rho$).
 This is similar to measuring in the basis defined by the target state, so from our results in section~\ref{secn:minimax_method_optimal_risk}, we can expect the risk to be small.
 Indeed, we find that for a sufficient number of repetitions of this measurement (independent of the dimension or the stabilizer state), the risk of the estimator is at most four times the optimal risk described in Eq.~\eqref{eqn:optimalJNrisk}.
 We summarize this result below. \begin{proposition} Let $\rho$ be an $n$-qubit stabilizer state.
 Suppose that we uniformly sample $R$ elements from the stabilizer group (with replacement) and measure them.
-Then, for any risk $\widehat{\mathcal{R}}_* \in (0, 0.5)$ and confidence level ${1-\epsilon} \in (0.75, 1)$,
+Then, for any risk $\jnrisk \in (0, 0.5)$ and confidence level ${1-\failure} \in (0.75, 1)$,

 suffices to build an estimator using the minimax method that achieves this risk.
-Here, $d = 2^n$ is the dimension of the system. \end{proposition} \begin{proof} Take $\delta = d$ in corollary \ref{corr:minimax_sample_complexity_stabilizer} in the appendix. \end{proof}
+Here, $d = 2^n$ is the dimension of the system. \end{proposition} \begin{proof} Take $\xi = d$ in corollary \ref{corr:minimax_sample_complexity_stabilizer} in the appendix. \end{proof}

 Since $(d - 1)/d < 1$, the dimension dependence actually improves the sample complexity, and for large dimensions one needs to measure only a constant number of stabilizers.
 This sample complexity is of the same order as that obtained using DFE.
-Note that one needs only $O(\ln(1/\epsilon)/\widehat{R}_*)$ outcomes in the protocol given by Pallister \textit{et al.} \cite{pallister2018optimal}; however, their protocol is not meant to estimate the fidelity.
-For determining the distance between the target and the actual state, they would need to use the Fuchs - van de Graaf inequality, which would result in a sample complexity comparable to our method.

 Furthermore, following the ideas given in the proof of Theorem \ref{thm:minimax_sample_complexity_2outcomePOVM}, we can simplify the algorithm given in Appendix \ref{app:minimax_numerical} to compute the estimator.
 In the simplified algorithm, we only need to perform a two-dimensional optimization regardless of the dimension of the system.
 Consequently, building the estimator is both time and memory efficient.